-We investigate a scenario where all stations obey the standard specification, but experience different performance due to their placement relative to the AP.
-Specifically, we are interested in checking whether our policing scheme can improve fairness when a client that is located closer to the AP captures the channel while transmitting simultaneously with stations that reside farther away.
-This effect is frequently encountered in practice and can cause significant unfairness, as already documented in, e.g., [44], [45].
+interested in checking whether our policing scheme can improve fairness when a client that is located closer to the AP captures the channel while transmitting simultaneously with stations that reside farther away.
+This effect is frequently encountered in practical deployments and can cause significant unfairness, as already documented in e.g. [43], [44].

 For this purpose, we examine again the performance of a network with three fair stations, but this time with one station (S1) located next to the AP and the other two (S2 and S3) at similar, but four times longer distances.
-In the top plot of Fig. 17 we show the average throughput attained by each client in this scenario, with and without our policing algorithm running at the AP.
+In the top plot of Fig. 18 we show the average throughput attained by each client in this scenario, with and without our policing algorithm running at the AP.
 Observe that without policing S1 achieves significantly better performance than the other two clients with a standard AP (light bars).
-On the other hand, when the AP executes our policing algorithm, the
+On the other hand, when the AP executes our policing algorithm, the attempt rate of the station positioned near the AP will be reduced and consequently all stations will attain nearly identical throughputs (dark bars).
+Note that this correction of the throughput distribution among clients comes at no network utility cost, as we show in the lower plot of Fig. 18.